mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The world itself is large, with a tainted atmosphere and extensive ocean coverage.
 This still leaves plenty of room for the populace, numbering somewhat more than 470 million.
 The majority dwell on the world’s largest continent, mostly around the coasts.

-The major population centre and capital has grown up around the world’s large downport, which also serves a small Imperial scout base.
+The major population center and capital has grown up around the world’s large downport, which also serves a small Imperial scout base.
 The latter is important as a communications link back into the Imperium via Frenzie, Denotam, and thereby into Lanth, and as a base of operations for Scout Service vessels in the region.

 The government of Garda-Vilis takes the form of administrative apparatus answering to Vilis itself.
 The world is run by a council of Vilis army officers and this is not popular.
 A rebellion in 1103 was put down by the council, at the cost of what remaining public sympathy the colonial administration still had.
 Today the only pro- government group on Vilis is the population dwelling in and around the capital, as many of these individuals are employed by the starport or its associated industries.